-You must submit the information requested in point A.3 above in an updated registration dossier by 8 June 2021, and the information requested in all other points above by 9 December 2022.
+You must submit the information requested in point A.3 above in an updated registration dossier by 8 June 2021, and the information requested in all other points above by 9 December 2022 from the date of the decision.
 You must also update the chemical safety report, where relevant, including any changes to classification and labelling, based on the newly generated information.
 The timeline has been set to allow for sequential testing where relevant.